Large sample spectral analysis of graph-based multi-manifold clustering: Numerical experiments

 \subsubsection{Angles}

 We test the performance of spectral clustering on an annular graph with angle constraints when trying to separate manifolds as their angles of intersection decrease (i.e. $\beta$ in \eqref{eqn:AngleConstraint} grows).
-In our experiment we consider the simple setting of two intersecting planes.
+In our experiment, we consider the simple setting of two intersecting planes.

-We see that in Figures \ref{fig: 75 degree}-\ref{fig: 30 degree} we recover the two planes perfectly, while in Figure \ref{fig: 10 degree} we do not.
-The results here are reasonable because when the angle of intersection is too small a much smaller threshold value for the angle constraint is needed to discriminate different manifolds, this at the expense of removing connections between points that should have been connected otherwise.
+We see that in Figures \ref{fig: 75 degree}-\ref{fig: 30 degree} we recover the two planes, while in Figure \ref{fig: 10 degree} we do not.
+The results here are reasonable because when the angle of intersection is too small, a much smaller threshold value for the angle constraint is needed to discriminate different manifolds at the expense of removing connections between points that should have been connected otherwise. \blue For these experiments we have used the NN version of our algorithm.\nc